Discover tennis: an introduction to the essential rules

-Tennis is a racket sport played in singles (1 vs. 1) or doubles (2 vs. 2), and it's often the French who fail to make an impression!
-A match takes place on a tennis court.
+Tennis is a racket sport that is played in singles (1 against 1) or in doubles (2 against 2), and it is often the French who don't make an impression!
+A match takes place on the tennis court, which is more commonly called a court.

 The rules

-To perform well in a match, nothing could be simpler: put the ball in the opponent's court.
-On the first shot (the serve), the player must hit
+To perform during a match, nothing could be simpler: put the ball in the opponent's court.
+On the first move (the serve), the player must touch

-the rectangle closest to the net in the opponent's court, in a cross-court pattern.
-The other player must then shoot into the other part of the court, and so on
+The rectangle closest to the net in the opposing camp, crossed.
+The other player will then have to shoot in the other part of the field and so on

-If a player taps into the net or outside the court, the ball is considered a foul.
-Ask Benoît Paire, he's the specialist.
+If a player hits the net or off the field, the ball is considered a foul.
+Ask Benoît Paire, he is the specialist.

 A game

-Conversely, if the ball bounces twice into the opponent's court or touches the other side of the court without the opponent being able to recover it, it's a winning shot.
+Conversely, if the ball makes two rebounds in the opposing court or touches the other side of the field without the opponent being able to recover it, it is a winning move.

-In this case, the player who scores has the advantage: 40/A. If he notices a point, I validate the advantage and conclude the game.
-On the other hand, if the other player scores, the score falls back to 40/40.
-This continues until a player validates his advantage.
-In this case, the spectator makes the most of his seat, because the game takes longer, and time is money.
+In this case, the player who scores at the advantage: 40/A. If he scores a point, I validate the advantage and close the game.
+On the contrary, if the other player scores the score falls back to 40/40.
+This continues until a player validates their advantage.
+In this case, the spectator makes the most of his seat because the game is longer, and time is money.

 A set

-After winning six games, I win a set.
-If both players have won five games each, we'll need to win seven.
+After winning six games, I won a set or a round.
+If the two players have won five games each, seven games must therefore be won.

-This can therefore end with a score of 7-5 or 7-6.
-In the latter case, the players face off in a tie-break.
-This set is decisive: one player must score seven points to win the set.
-As in ping-pong, this game must be won by two points if both players are at 6-6.
-If a player wins a set 6-0, it's called a bubble.
+So it can end with a score of 7-5 or 7-6.
+In the last case mentioned, the players face each other in a “tie-break”.
+This round is decisive, a player will need to score seven points to win the set.
+Like table tennis, you'll have to win this game by two points if the two players are 6-6.
+If a player wins a set 6 to 0, it's called a bubble.

 Game, set and match!

-To win the match, you need to win two sets.
-In the Grand Slam tournaments, the rule is different: you have to win three sets.
-This applies to the Australian Open, Rolland Garros, Wimbledon and the US Open.
+To win the match, you have to win two sets.
+In Grand Slams, the rule is different because you have to win three.
+That counts for the Australian Open, Rolland Garros, Wimbledon, and the US Open.

 Types of blows

-In tennis, two strokes are an integral part of the discipline: the forehand and the backhand.
+In tennis, two shots are an integral part of the discipline: the forehand and the backhand.
 A forehand is when you hit the ball from the side of your strong hand, if you have one.
-Conversely, a backhand is when you hit the ball from the side of your weaker hand.
-It's better to use two hands in this case, as spectators will appreciate.
+Conversely, a setback is a shot where the ball is going to be hit from the side of your weakest.
+It's better to use two hands in this case, spectators will appreciate it.

-Players can take part in qualifying rounds prior to each tournament.
-Most tournaments take place over two weeks.
-The 1st, 2nd and 3rd rounds and the round of 16 take place in the first, while the quarters, semi-finals and final are played in the second.
+Players can participate in qualifications prior to each tournament.
+This takes place mostly in two weeks.
+The 1st, 2nd and 3rd rounds and the round of 16 take place in the first, while the quarterfinals, semi-finals and finals take place in the second.

-Depending on the tournament, matches can be played on different surfaces.
-Rolland Garros is renowned for its clay courts, while Wimbledon is played on grass.
-The Australian Open and US Open have opted for a hard surface.
+Matches may take place on different surfaces depending on the tournament.
+Rolland Garros is known for its clay courts while Wimbledon is played on grass.
+The Australian Open and the US Open opted for a hard surface.

 See all articles